executablebooks/MyST-Parser/docs/syntax/optional.md

 :Paragraphs: Since the field marker may be quite long, the second and subsequent lines of a paragraph do not have to line up with the first line.
-:Alignment 1: If the field body starts on the first line...

-              Then the entire field body must be indented the same.
-:Alignment 2:
-  If the field body starts on a subsequent line...

-  Then the indentation is always two spaces.
 :Blocks:

   As well as paragraphs, any block syntaxes may be used in a field body: